wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

+= 2.1.0 =
+* Fixed a bug that prevented Visitors to be tracked properly.
+If you downloaded/installed WP SlimStat 2.0.9, go to Options > General and (unless you have  explicitly changed this option) replace the value in the field with the default one shown in the description underneath.
+* Updated browscap.ini and cache.php to the latest version available

 = 2.0.9 =
 * A new member has joined the WP SlimStat Family: [WP SlimStat ShortCodes](http://wordpress.org/extend/plugins/wp-slimstat-shortcodes/)
 * Improved the Options > Maintenance panel: now you can delete rows based on the IP address, and use some new filters (thank you Herman)